Ernanm280/Azure-network-protocols/README.md

 **2. Configuring a Firewall (Network Security Group)**

-- I initiated a continuous ping from the Windows 10 VM to the Ubuntu VM (Private IP address) using the `ping -t` command in PowerShell
+I initiated a continuous ping from the Windows 10 VM to the Ubuntu VM (Private IP address) using the `ping -t` command in PowerShell.
 > [!NOTE]
 > This caused the `ping` to run continuously, allowing me to analyze the traffic in real time in Wireshark.